jbinkleyj/BalanceRobot-Raspberry-Pi/README.md

 Remote module written in android studio java , uses Rfcomm serial connection via bluetooth

-The Balance Robot uses:
+The Balance Robot parts are:

 18650 battery holder,

 Raspberry Pi 3

-2 x 12V 37mm 350 Rpm 30:1 DC GearMotor with Encoder
+2 x 12V 37mm 350 Rpm 30:1 DC GearMotor with Half Encoder

 MPU6050 (6-axis motion-tracking device that combines a 3-axis gyroscope and a 3-axis accelerometer) With MPU6050 , you can get stable angle when the Kalman filter is used.
-Place the sensor in the lower section and center in the middle of dc motors.
+Place the sensor in the lower section, middle part of robot.
+I put it in the middle of two dc motors.
 This prevents oscillations.

 RPi Motor Driver Board for Raspberry (each channel supply 5a)

+//physcal pins
+#define PWMR1  31  IN1
+#define PWMR2  33  IN2
+#define PWML1  38  IN3
+#define PWML2  40  IN4
+#define PWMR   32  PWMR
+#define PWML   37  PWML

+//encoder define
+#define SPD_INT_L 12   //interrupt R Phys:12 A
+#define SPD_PUL_L 16   //Phys:16
+#define SPD_INT_R 18   //interrupt L Phys:18 B
+#define SPD_PUL_R 22   //Phys:22

 Video:https://vimeo.com/243418683